 “The RAGE229 used in our study will not be the version recommended should it move forward into human clinical trials,” says Dr. Schmidt.
 “We continue to aggressively synthesize and test new compounds and chemical modifications to RAGE229.
 These new molecules promise to yield a final drug candidate with optimal potency in the foreseeable future.”

-Along with Dr. Schmidt and first study author Michaele Manigrasso, authors from the Diabetes Research Program and Division of Endocrinology, Diabetes, and Metabolism are Nosirudeen Quadri, Lander Egaña-Gorroño, Laura Frye, and Ravichandran Ramasamy; along with Piul Rabbani of the Hansjörg Wyss Department of Plastic Surgery; and Boyan Zhou and Huilin Li in the Departments of Population Health and Environmental Medicine; all at NYU Langone Health.
+Along with Dr. Schmidt and first study author Michaele Manigrasso, authors from the Diabetes Research Program and Division of Endocrinology, Diabetes, and Metabolism are Nosirudeen Quadri, Lander Egaña-Gorroño, Laura Frye, and Ravichandran Ramasamy; along with Piul Rabbani of the Hansjörg Wyss Department of Plastic Surgery; and Boyan Zhou and Huilin Li in the Department of Population Health and the Division of Environmental Medicine; all at NYU Langone Health.
 Additional authors are Lisa Ramirez, Sergey Reverdatto, Stephen Dansereau, Jinhong Pan, and co-senior author Alexander Shekhtman of the Department of Chemistry, The State University of New York at Albany; Vivette D’Agati in the Department of Pathology at Columbia University Irving Medical Center; and Robert DeVita of RJD Medicinal Chemistry and Drug Discovery Consulting LLC, in Westfield, New Jersey.

 The study was funded by U.S. Public Health Service grants 1R24DK103032, 1R01DK122456-01A1, P01HL146367, and 1P01HL131481; U.S. Department of Defense awards W81XWH-17-1-0201 and W81XWH-17-1-0202; and NYU Cancer Institute Cancer Center Support Grant 5P30CA016087-31.